 Common Causes of Registered Nurse Injuries

 Nurses are injured on the job in a number of ways, which makes sense when you consider how dangerous a hospital environment can be for a person.
 We’ve listed some of the most common causes for workplace injuries sustained by nurses below.

 - Violence.
 Occasionally, nurses will deal with patient’s or other hospital visitors that are ill-tempered and violent.
 In these situations, nurses can suffer a number of injuries, depending on the kind of attack they encounter.
-Injuries from violence can include bruising and cuts, as well as more serious injuries to the internal organs.
+Such incidents can result in bruising and cuts, as well as damage to the internal organs.

 - Overexertion.
 Nurses generally don’t get a lot of time to sit down on the job, with a day filled with checking on patients and constantly walking around the hospital.
 Because of this, nurses are especially prone to injuries resulting from overexertion.
-These sort of injuries can manifest in both acute and chronic ways, and can lead to lifelong pain and medical issues.
+These sort of health issues can manifest in both acute and chronic was and can lead to lifelong pain and medical issues.

 Our Services for Registered Nurses

 Our clinic provides a full range of services for registered nurses who have been injured while on the job.
 At Pain Stop MD, our board-certified physician and experienced staff will take every step to help your injury heal in a proper and timely manner.
 We’ve listed a number of the services we offer to injured workers below.

 - Diagnostic testing.
 A proper diagnosis is the most important factor for correctly healing an injury.
 Our team has the experience and knowledge necessary to pinpoint the cause of your pain and curate a treatment plan tailored specifically to you.